Bosra: Modern era

-Today, Bosra is a major archaeological site, containing ruins from Roman, Byzantine, and Muslim times, its main feature being the well preserved Roman theatre.
-Every year there is a national music festival hosted in the main theatre.
+Today Bosra is a major archaeological site, containing ruins from Roman, Byzantine and Muslim times, its main feature being the well-preserved Roman theatre.
+Every year a national music festival is held in the main theatre.

 Significant social and economic changes have affected Bosra since the end of the French Mandate in 1946.
-While up until the 1950s the shopkeepers of Bosra were from Damascus, since then most shop owners are residents of the town.
-In the late Ottoman era and the French Mandate period, the agricultural relationship was between the small landowner and the sharecroppers, since agrarian reforms in the late 1950s and 1960s, the relevant relationship has been between the landowners and the wage laborers.
-Many of its residents have found work in the Gulf Cooperation Council states, sending proceeds to their relatives in Bosra.
-Social changes together with increased access to education have largely diminished the traditional clan life according to historian Hanna Batatu.
+Whereas until the 1950s the shopkeepers of Bosra were from Damascus, since then most have lived in the town.
+In the late Ottoman era and the French Mandate period the agricultural relationship was between the small landowner and the sharecroppers, but since the agrarian reforms in the late 1950s and 1960s the relevant relationship has been between the landowners and the wage laborers.
+Many of its residents have found work in the Gulf Cooperation Council states, sending the proceeds to their relatives in Bosra.
+Social changes and increased access to education have largely diminished traditional clan life according to historian Hanna Batatu.

-During the presidency of Hafez al-Assad (1970–2000), Bosra and the surrounding villages were left largely outside of government interference and, for the most part, were politically dominated by members of the prominent al-Mokdad clan who served as intermediaries of sorts between the residents of the town and the governor of Daraa and the Ba'ath Party branch secretary.
+During the presidency of Hafez al-Assad (1970–2000), Bosra and the surrounding villages were largely free of government interference and for the most part were politically dominated by members of the prominent al-Mokdad clan, who served as intermediaries of sorts between the residents of the town and the governor of Daraa and the Ba'ath Party branch secretary.

-On October 14, 2012, there was intense gunfire from government forces stationed at checkpoints on the main road running through the town.
-On 13 November 2012, fierce fighting was reported in the east side of the town.
-By January 2013, after 22 months of conflict amid the ongoing Syrian Civil War, some refugees fleeing Bosra spoke of ever-escalating violence with many bodies being left in the streets during the violence.
+On 14 October 2012, there was intense gunfire from government forces stationed at checkpoints on the main road running through the town.
+On 13 November 2012, fierce fighting was reported in the east of the town.
+By January 2013, after 22 months of conflict during the ongoing Syrian Civil War, some refugees fleeing Bosra were speaking of escalating violence, with many bodies being left in the streets.
 On 15 January 2013, it was reported that the citadel was used by the army to shell the town on a daily basis.
-Since the beginning of February 2014 the city was under the control of the Syrian Army.
-However, on 31 January 2015, the Army's 5th Division confronted a contingent from the rebels near the famous Roman theater – fierce firefights broke out between the groups.
-On 1 February 2015, the Army forces shelled areas in the eastern neighborhood of the town.
+After the beginning of February 2014 the city was under the control of the Syrian Army.
+However on 31 January 2015, the Army's 5th Division confronted a contingent from the rebels near the famous Roman theatre – fierce firefights broke out between the groups.
+On 1 February 2015, the Army forces shelled areas in the east of the town.
 On 25 March 2015, Syrian rebels seized the town, ousting Syrian soldiers and allied militiamen after four days of intense battle.

-Bosra was recaptured by the Syrian Arab Army on 2 July 2018, following the surrender of the rebel forces.
-The recapture was a part of the Daraa Offensive, which has involved the surrender and/or reconciliation of many rebel groups in the area.
+Bosra was recaptured by the Syrian Arab Army on 2 July 2018 following the surrender of the rebel forces.
+The recapture was a part of the Daraa Offensive, which involved the surrender and/or reconciliation of many rebel groups in the area.